aghagol/JEDI/README.md

 #### Installation

 I use [SPAMS](https://github.com/samuelstjean/spams-python) for LASSO optimization.
-Link to the SPAMS library is in the `/lib/` directory.
-Please follow the SPAMS installation instructions.
+SPAMS library is located in the `/lib/` directory.
+Please follow the SPAMS installation instructions for Linux and OSX.
+For Windows, it is easier to use SPAMS's binaries that can be downloaded from http://spams-devel.gforge.inria.fr/downloads.html

 #### Running